-Astros Reportedly Won't Be Penalized 'At This Time' for Sign-Stealing Allegation
+MLB Announces Astros Won't Be Penalized After Sign-Stealing Allegations

 While teams decry having their own signs stolen, it technically isn't against MLB rules.

-"Sign-stealing is not an uncommon practice and there in fact is not a rule against it," MLB commissioner Rob Manfred said in 2017, per Speier and Mahoney.
+"Sign-stealing is not an uncommon practice and there in fact is not a rule against it," MLB Commissioner Rob Manfred said in 2017, per Speier and Mahoney.

 It isn't ideal for the team having their signs stolen, however, and Boston manager Alex Cora commented on the recent reports of sign stealing and the precautions the team takes throughout the season.

-"I'm always concerned about that throughout the season," he told reporters, per Jen McCaffrey of The Athletic.
+"I'm always concerned about that throughout the season," he told reporters.
 "So I mean we do a good job changing sequences and paying attention to details.
 And we don't get caught up on the whole paranoia thing of the signs.
 We try to slow it down.
 If we feel there's something going on we switch signs."